RezSat/Y-Sharp-Programming-Language/README.md

 # python <Y#/Y-sharp>
-Hello I am Yehan Wasura, 16 years old for 2020 and this is my one of the best project and this is my own programming language written in Python.
-The main Intetion of this programming language is for building an easier environment for Robotic Engineers and Computer Automation, but this project doesn't carry those things currently, I hope to develope this upto that level.
+A programming language written in Python.
+Just For Fun

-Please Contribute to This Project if you can.
+Contribute to This Project if you like.
+But keep remember it's just for fun

 (Linux/Unix)command : python3 main.py test.yshp(filename with extension)